Jacksonville Housing Market

 If rates ease, buyer activity could recover; if not, expect continued softening in offers and more negotiation room for buyers.

-Should I buy a house now or wait until 2026?
+Should I buy or sell a house now or wait until 2026?

 Jacksonville Housing Market Data